mshojaei77/Word-Frequency-Analyzer/README.md

 ## Contact

-For support and contribution guidelines, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 If you have any questions or need assistance, you can reach out to the project maintainers at shojaei.dev@gmail.com

- Here is a suggested README file:

 ## License